har8/xm-form/README.md

 1. Form view minimal test
 2. form validation and submission.

-To checkk the tests you can run the command `php artisan test`
+To check the tests you can run the command `php artisan test`